-Other financial liabilities not categorised as fair value through profit or loss are subsequently measured at amortised cost using the effective interest method.
+Other financial liabilities not categorised as FVTPL are subsequently measured at amortised cost using the effective interest method.

 Interest expense and foreign exchange gains and losses are recognised in the profit or loss.
 Any gains or losses on derecognition are also recognised in profit or loss.